 Each year at a town hall meeting, enrolled students are hand delivered a notification on how to access and obtain a copy of the Annual Security Report (ASR).
 Faculty and staff receive similar notification by hand delivery.
-Copies of the report may be obtained by accessing it on the School's website at www.ICH.edu or by visiting or calling the Director of Education/Campus Director's Office at (626) 808-0215.
+Copies of the report may be obtained by accessing it on the School's website at www.ICH.edu or by visiting or calling the President's Office at (626) 808-0215.